andeemarks/shokunin-august/README.md

 #### Usage

 - Run the application: `./go-docker`
-- Run the tests: `sudo docker run -it shokunin-august lein test`
+- Run the tests: `docker run -it shokunin-august lein test`